chrismetz09/K8s-mermaid-blog/README.md

 ## Examples

 Let's check out some examples.
-I'll show the figure, live editor link and the mermaid code.
+We'll show the figure, live editor link and the mermaid code.

 ⚠️ **You can't use Hugo shortcode tags in the live editor**.
-You do need shortcode tags to render the diagram only in K8s docs.
-I have omitted the tags in the code blocks below to simplify cut/paste wit the live editor.
+You need shortcode tags to render the diagram only in K8s docs.
+We have omitted the tags in the code blocks below.

 Page: [What is Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)